RenderKit/embree/doc/src/install.md

 Linux Installation
 ------------------

-The Linux version of Embree is also delivered as a `tar.gz` file:
+A pre-built version of Embree for Linux is provided as a `tar.gz` archive:
 [embree-<EMBREE_VERSION>.x86_64.linux.tar.gz](https://github.com/embree/embree/releases/download/v<EMBREE_VERSION>/embree-<EMBREE_VERSION>.x86_64.linux.tar.gz).
 Unpack
 this file using `tar` and source the provided `embree-vars.sh` (if you are using the bash shell) or `embree-vars.csh` (if you are using the C